 Sign up for this service so that you’ll get a notice when your credit utilization ratio is approaching the 30% mark – this way, you’ll know to make a payment before you jeopardize your credit score.

 2. Spending analysis tools make sticking to your budget a cinch

-One of the most underrated online banking features offered by most credit card issuers these days is the
+One of the most underrated online banking features offered by most credit card issuers these days

 A recent survey from the National Foundation for Credit Counseling indicates that more people would be embarrassed to admit their credit scores (30%) than their weight (12%).

 While crash diets don’t usually work and can be unhealthy, it is possible to change your credit score fairly quickly.
 But just as with weight loss, “quickly” is a relative term.
 Seeing any improvement could take 30 to 60 days, according to Liz Weston, personal finance columnist and author of Your Credit Score, Your Money & What’s At Stake.